English Literature

 Careers related to studying English Literature:

-You could consider careers in: media, publishing, journalism, teaching, advertising, marketing, PR, public sector, law or business.
+You could consider careers in media, publishing, journalism, teaching, advertising, marketing, PR, public sector, law or business.

 Course content:

 Through studying this course, you will increase your power of analysis and further your knowledge of the wonderful world of literature.
-You will study a number of literary texts from the three genres of drama, poetry and prose.
+You will study various literary texts from the three genres of drama, poetry and prose.
 The texts are taken from a range of time periods and will include both modern and pre-1900 texts.
 You will also develop the ability to express yourself in written and oral forms and to formulate opinions based on the ideas of others.

 Entry requirements: